jdvlio/bmcq/README.md

 # bmcq

-A simple AWK scripts that adds up grades for multiple choice questions, the answers having been exported as a csv from Blackboard Learn.
+A simple (perhaps mundane) AWK script that adds up grades for multiple choice questions, the answers having been exported as a csv from Blackboard Learn.
 Basically, it fixes what they should have done right in the first place.

 # Description